Based in the northern part of the borough, Howell Wood Country Park is the perfect place to take a stroll and enjoy being in the outdoors.

 How to get there

-Howell Wood Country Park is at the bottom of Burntwood Lane (marked on the map below), postcode S72 9EZ.
+Howell Wood Country Park is at the bottom of Burnt Wood Lane (postcode S72 9EZ).
 There's parking available.

-To get there by bus, use Travel South Yorkshire's journey planner and enter where you're going from and to (Howell Wood Country Park).
+To get there by bus, use the Travel South Yorkshire journey planner and enter where you're going from and to (Howell Wood Country Park).

 To see the surrounding area, check out the following Google Maps view:

-For a list of some of our most important and impressive woodlands, visit our woods page.
+For a list of some of our most important and impressive woodlands, visit our woodland in Doncaster page.

 Parks and outdoor spaces